JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## Policy compliance

 While Lendlease has not delivered the number of affordable homes approved by the planning committee, it is nonetheless able to say it is [fulfilling the affordable housing obligation of 25% affordable housing](http://35percent.org/img/epupdatedahstrategy.pdf).
-This is because the the amount of affordable housing is measured as a percentage of what is built and by habitable rooms, not units (footnote - Table 8).
-The larger affordable housing rented homes are undoubtedly welcome, but do mean that there is just 20% affordable housing when measured by unit.
+This is because the amount of affordable housing is measured as a percentage of habitable rooms, not units (footnote - Table 8).
+The [officers report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d)) to the planning committee noted that there were a relatively high proportion of larger affordable units.
+These are undoubtedly welcome, but do mean that there is just 20% affordable housing when measured by unit.

 ## Overage